btonchev/workshop-eq/part1-air.md

 ---

-# 8. SOFT PALATE — WHERE DOES THE AIR GO?
+## 8. SOFT PALATE — AIRWAY ROUTING

 **Duration:** 4 min

-## Concept

 Creating pressure is only part of equalization.